 Religious Studies majors with a GPA of at least 3.5 in Religious Studies and 3.3 overall may apply for the "Graduation with Distinction" program.
 The required GPA must be maintained to graduation.
 Before the end of the junior year (preferably before pre-registration for the first semester of the senior year), the prospective candidate is to complete the application form.

-The completed form—along with a one-page summary of the proposed project signed by the professor who has agreed to serve as the main advisor, two letters of recommendation from professors in the Department of Religious Studies with whom the student has studied (one of whom should be the main advisor), and a current transcript—is to be taken to the Department main office (118 Gray Building).
+The completed form—along with a one-page summary of the proposed project signed by the professor who has agreed to serve as the main advisor, two letters of recommendation from professors in the Department of Religious Studies with whom the student has studied (one of whom should be the main advisor), and a current transcript—is to be uploaded to your student PebblePad account as an asset, to be linked later to your Honors Portfolio.

 The Director of Undergraduate Studies will review the application.
 If it is approved, the normal procedure is for the student to enroll in Religion 493-494 for the senior year.
 This is "Honors Research," under the guidance of the main faculty advisor.
 Upon successful completion of the courses, the student receives two course credits.
 Continuance in the program beyond the first term is contingent upon satisfactory progress assessed by the student's committee at the end of the first semester.
 The committee will consist of the main advisor and two other professors—a secondary advisor (who may be from outside the department), and a reader (who is not necessarily an expert in the area of the student’s project).
 The committee must be agreed upon by the DUS, the advisor, and the student.